 - Other names: none.

 Gunung Belumut is located in the Hutan Lipur Gunung Lumut (Mount Belumut Recreational Forest) and is a dayhike, requiring about 4 hours up and 3 hours back down.
 There are 4 checkpoints on the way to the peak and several water sources.
 It is popular with hikers from Singapore.

-The trail starts at the Gunung Belumut Recreational Forest car park and leads over a suspension bridge and then up some steps and finally onto normal forest trail.
+The trail starts at the Gunung Belumut Recreational Forest car park in Ulu Dengar (79m above sea level) and leads over a suspension bridge and then up some steps and finally onto normal forest trail towards Checkpoint 1 (220m).

-Checkpoint 2 is a weathered rock known as Batu Kerang (‘clam stone’).
-Checkpoint 4 is the last water point and camping spot.
-Beyond Checkpoint 4 is Bukit Botak which is the false peak just before the summit.
+Checkpoint 2 is a weathered rock known as Batu Kerang (‘clam stone’, 535m).
+Checkpoint 3 (685m) is soon followed by Checkpoint 4 (935m) which is the last water point.
+Beyond Checkpoint 4 is Bukit Botak which is the camping spot and false peak just before the summit.
 The summit is crowned with a large boulder which can be clambered onto for some rather good views!
 Look out for Batu Keris – a sharp shard of rock jutting out of the ground like a sword.

 - Getting there: It is located near Kluang and could even be hiked as a day-trip from Singapore.

 - Permits: A real hassle.
 You need a permit from Johor Forestry (a ludicrous RM150 per group even if you are alone) and to get a nominal roll stamped at Kampung Gajah Police Station.
 Guide supposedly obligatory.
 You can now register and pay for an e-Permit online from the Forestry Department of Malaysia website.

 - Water sources: Available at several points on the trail but it is recommended you take your own bottled water.
 CP4 is the last water point.